schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 ---

-In this chapter you will learn:
+In this chapter you will learn about:

 * How to make the mBot turn left and right
 * How to make the mBot go backwards